paulipa/sico-wiki/tools/buyback.md

 title: Buyback Program
 description: How to sell your items to the coalition
 published: true
-date: 2020-07-07T11:52:44.256Z
+date: 2020-08-07T09:59:26.143Z
 tags:
-editor: undefined
+editor: markdown
 ---

 # Buyback Program
-When you join a corporation that is part of the Silent coalition you will get the permission to use our buyback system.
+When you join a corporation that is part of the Silent Coalition you will get the permission to use our buyback system.
 This means that you will always be paid according to the current market prices for the items that you are selling to us.

 > You can sell all types of items not just ore at almost all valid buyback locations.
 {.is-success}

-While random items have a higher tax rate it is most often more time efficient to sell them to buyback compared to sepending the time to haul them for the market yourself.
+While random items have a higher tax rate it is most often more time efficient to sell them to buyback compared to spending the time to haul them to the market yourself.

 ## Why to use the buyback and why is there a tax?
 There are several benefits that you will receive by using the coalition buyback system.
-Not only will it make sure that you are paid enough for your items it saves you a huge amount of valuable time as you do not need to move your assets to any hubs to be sold.
-All the prices we use are coming right out from the largest trade hub in EVE: Jita 4-4 which means when you sell items via the system it is like selling your items in Jita.
+Not only will it make sure that you are paid enough for your items, it also saves you a huge amount of valuable time as you do not need to move your assets to any hubs to be sold.
+All the prices we use are coming right from the largest trade hub in EVE: Jita 4-4, which means when you sell items via the system it is like selling your items in Jita.
 The system is designed to:

 - Allow us to buy ore and ice from you based on compressed ore prices instead of raw ore prices.
 This way you do not have to compress your ore and you still get paid as it would be compressed!
 - Save you from training for refining skills or setting up compression arrays as we do this on your behalf!